Dual Degrees/Joint Degrees/Collaborative Programs

 is offered with the University of Toronto’s Rotman School of Management.
 The combined MGA/MBA program provides students with an opportunity to integrate a truly international approach and perspective into their study of business and bring a business perspective to the study of global affairs.

-Collaborative Master’s Program Options
+Collaborative Master’s Specialization Options

-Collaborative Master’s Program in Asia-Pacific Studies
+Collaborative Master’s Specialization in Contemporary East and Southeast Asian Studies

 - A year-long, interdisciplinary core seminar (ASI1000Y “Issues in Asia-Pacific Studies”) which will count towards MGA elective requirements.

 - A thesis-equivalent research paper in an independent research half-course (GLA2095H MGA Reading Course) in the area of Contemporary East and Southeast Asia which will count towards MGA elective requirements.

 - One half-course (0.5 FCEs) with a focus on Contemporary East or Southeast Asia which will count towards MGA elective requirements.
 This course requirement can be met through other department course offerings (MGA, Economics, Political Science, etc).

 - Every student is expected to have a working knowledge of an East or Southeast Asian language by the time of graduation.

 For more information on the Collaborative Master’s Specialization Contemporary East and Southeast Asian Studies please contact: email@example.com or visit https://munkschool.utoronto.ca/ai-maps/

 Students enrolled in Ethnic and Pluralism Studies are required to satisfy the requirements of both the disciplinary department and the collaborative specialization.
 The Ethnic and Pluralism requirements can be met concurrently with, or in addition to, home unit requirements.